-Begun in 1956, CAI’s Esther B. Feldman Preschool/Kindergarten and its teachers are the recipients of numerous education awards.
+Begun in 1956, CAI's Esther B. Feldman Preschool/Kindergarten and its teachers are the recipients of numerous education awards.
 The school has twice received the "Solomon Schechter Award for Excellence" from the United Synagogue of Conservative Judaism and three teachers have been selected as "Educator of the Year" from the Jewish Federation of Southern Arizona.
-Lynne Falkow-Strauss, the school’s director, has been with the school for 40 years and, with an extremely low turn-over rate, some of our teachers have been with us for more than 20 years!
-We’re very proud of the relationships built due to the low student-to-teacher ratio.
+Lynne Falkow-Strauss, the school’s director, has been with the school for 45 years and, with an extremely low turn-over rate, some of our teachers have been with us for more than 25 years!
+We're very proud of the relationships built due to the low student-to-teacher ratio.
 Our programs are designed to enhance the physical, social, emotional and religious growth of ALL children ages six months through six years.
-In addition to a rich and meaningful age-appropriate Judaic and secular education, we offer programs in music, art, physical education, science enrichment, Spanish, beginning computers, story time and library.
+In addition to a rich and meaningful age-appropriate Judaic and secular education, we offer programs in music, art, science enrichment, Spanish, beginning computers, and library.
 Stressing parent involvement, the school has a thriving Parent Action Committee.

 Since 2003, CAI's Religious School has been designated as a "Framework for Excellence" School by the United Synagogue of Conservative Judaism.
 In harmony with the Conservative approach of tradition and change, our Religious School seeks to equip its students with the ability to forge a place for themselves as Jews in the modern world.
 From Kindergarten through 8th Grade, the curriculum is challenging, exciting and motivating, and will form the basis for life-long learning in our Jewish tradition.
 An integral part of the program is sharing and celebrating Jewish holidays in ways that are meaningful and pleasurable to children.
 We foster a love of Judaism and pride of being Jewish by providing a setting that is warm, loving, nurturing and safe for children.
 A computer lab is available for students' use.